-He learned to throw the ball left-handed after twice breaking his arm as a young boy.
+As a young boy, he learned to throw the ball left-handed after twice breaking his arm.

 The first reliever to be inducted to the Hall of Fame, he had to make this list.
 He is the only closer to make this list that threw a devastating knuckleball, which gave him the longevity to pitch until he was almost 50.
 He had a 2.52 career ERA, was a five-time All-Star.

 Sutter was known for a nasty split-finger fastball.
 He won a Cy Young Award in 1979 for the Cubs and closed out the World Series for the Cardinals in 1982 versus the Harvey Wallbanger’s Brewers squad.